Saint Melangell's Orthodox Church

 There is more information about Western Orthodoxy here.

-Are you in communion with the Eastern/Oriental Orthodox Churches?
+Are you in communion with the Eastern Orthodox Churches?

 Sadly, at the present time, this recognition is not universally reciprocated.
 However, for us, the unity of the Orthodox Church is defined not by the ever-changing political relationships between jurisdictions vying for power and control of territory, but rather by its common apostolic faith and sacramental life in Jesus Christ.
-Therefore, we continue to recognise the Eastern and Oriental Orthodox churches as our sister churches, and members of those churches are welcome to receive the sacraments and take full part in the life of our church.
-We are pleased that some of those churches also welcome us to their altars.
+Therefore, we continue to recognise the Eastern Orthodox churches as our sister churches, and members of those churches are welcome to receive the sacraments and take full part in the life of our church.

 There is more information about Western Orthodoxy here.